Illustration by Diego Blanco

 —Chris Campbell, partner of The Charming Bench Company

-Parker Russell, owner and CEO of Black Ink Coffee, has experienced issues with its supply chain due to the nature of the business: “Since coffee beans are a traded commodity with their own harvesting seasons, we have found that you need to have many avenues open when it comes to your logistics.”
+Parker Russell, owner and CEO of Black Ink Coffee, has experienced issues with his company’s supply chain due to the nature of the business: “Since coffee beans are a traded commodity with their own harvesting seasons, we have found that you need to have many avenues open when it comes to your logistics,” he says.

 Scaling online orders doesn’t have to be a logistical nightmare

-There’s no doubt that the logistics process for ecommerce retailers gets more complex as you grow.
+There’s no doubt that the logistics process for online businesses gets more complex as you grow.

-Whether you’re handling reverse logistics from international customers or finding 3PL vendors to regionalize your inventory, there are three overarching themes that make your logistics process a success: accuracy, cost, and speed.
+Whether you’re handling reverse logistics cross-border or finding logistics services to regionalize your inventory, there are three overarching themes that make your logistics process a success: accuracy, cost, and speed.

 Ecommerce logistics FAQ

 Ecommerce logistics is the process of transporting goods for online retailers and customers, from when the order is placed to its final delivery.
 It involves managing inventory and transportation from the online store to the customer’s doorstep.

 What is the general model for ecommerce logistics?